Swedish almond cake

-I think this is called Toscakaka.
-Or perhaps Toscatårta.
-A Swedish soft (mjuk!) butter cake (kaka!) with almond topping.
+This is called Toscakaka in Swedish.
+Or perhaps Toscatårta, but I doubt it as all the sweets in Sweden are kakas.
+A Swedish soft (mjuk!) butter cake (kaka!) with a caramel almond topping.

-So of course I (very naively) figured that ‘tosca’ would be ‘almonds’ in Swedish, but no such luck – it is, rather grandiosely, presumably named after Puccini’s opera.
+So when I first encountered Toscakaka, I very naively imagined that ‘tosca’ would mean ‘almonds’ in Swedish.
+A very wrong guess – it is, rather grandiosely, named after Puccini’s opera.
 Such a simple cake?
 Those Swedes?
-Ah, but then we have the Victoria sponge which will teach no foreigner new words for ‘jam’ or buttercream’.
+A little cake feeling self-important!
+But then I remembered that we have Victoria sponge which will teach no foreigner new words for ‘jam’ or 'cream’.

 swedish almond cakeServings: 8Time: 50 minutes